Santosh1176/90DaysOfDevOps/Containers/Docker/20-advanced-builds.md

  => CACHED [2/3] RUN apk update && apk update                                                                                      0.0s
  => CACHED [3/3] RUN apk add figlet
  ```
- As you can see, the whole build process was completed in 2.0 seconds (**Building 2.0s (6/6) FINISHED**), Apart from this, we can even push the build artefact directly to our registery (If the Build process was succussful) if we append the command with `--push` flag.
+ As you can see, the whole build process was completed in 2.0 seconds (**Building 2.0s (6/6) FINISHED**), Apart from this, we can even push the build artifact directly to our registery (If the Build process was successful) if we append the command with `--push` flag.

- Another feature of Buildx is building an image for multiple architecures.
-For the above example we didn't specify any perticular paltform and it was built for `linux/amd64`
+ Another feature of Buildx is building an image for multiple architectures.
+For the above example, we didn't specify any particular platform and it was built for `Linux/amd64`

 ![Figlet ARM-64](../../images/figlet-amd64.png)

-Now, if we build another image from the same Dockerfile, tag it and add the `--platform linux/amd64,linux/arm64` flags and push it to the repository.
+Now, if we build another image from the same Dockerfile, tag it and add the `--platform Linux/amd64,Linux/arm64` flags and push it to the repository.
 We would see two different images built witha single command.

 ```bash
 santosh@figlet*$:docker buildx build -t santoshdts/figlet2:multiarch --platform linux/amd64,linux/arm64 . --push